 As we learned in 2020, economies are not always predictable, and any type of investment carries a certain amount of risk.
-Be careful not to risk money that you can’t afford to lose, and try to avoid going deep into debt when investing in real estate.
+So here’s one of the most important real estate investing tips for any beginner:be careful not to risk money that you can’t afford to lose, and try to avoid going deep into debt when investing in real estate.

-8. Get To Know The Neighborhood Before You Buy
+9. Get to Know the Neighborhood Before You Buy

 Before you purchase any property, get to know the city and neighborhood well.